HYH-yuhan/TumorID/README.md

 **G_read.py** and **G_read_allePH.py** are used to convert the 'profile'.txt  into a dictionary; **tumor_geno_comb.py** is used to generate genotype combinations of each locus and put it in a temporary folder(tmp_path); **cal_P_g_H.py** is used to calculate  f(Hd) 、f(Hp) of Genotype combinations at specific locus;
 **P_g_H_dict.py** is used to put f(Hd) 、f(Hp) at different loci in a dictionary for ease of calculation; **cal_weighting.py** is used to calculate weighting , involving unknown parameters; **cal_h_product.py** is used to calculate likelihood values of all loci under hd / hp; **tumor_optimize.py** is used to search parameter and calculate likelihood; **tumor_main_iter.py** is for file input and results output.
 There are two result files for the likelihood values under the two hypotheses (Hp and Hd).  **info_read.py**,**initial_value.py**,**OSprocess.py** are  other function files that need to be used throughout the pipeline.

+The validity of the results could be further confirmed through two methods.
+Firstly, by substituting the reference with a randomly generated individual who is not related, and secondly, by adjusting the probability of the genotype under Hd propositions when taking into account the kinship assumptions.

+## non-contributor testing
 For non-contributor testing operations, **Generate_p.py** and **Generate_pfile.py** are used.
 Firstly, designate allele list files generated using frequency files as script inputs(alle_path).
 Secondly, set the output path of the results ,which is a simulation-generated non-contributor genotyping file.
 Finally, use this file to replace the sus_path above and perform the calculations.
 ```
 for i in range(1,1001):